Utah State vs. Hawaii NCAA Football Odds, Plays and Insights | October 30, 2021

 Hawaii Stats and Trends

-- Hawaii has played eight games, with three wins against the spread.
+- In Hawaii's eight games this season, it has three wins against the spread.

-- The Rainbow Warriors have been underdogs by 5.5 points or more five times this season and have covered the spread twice.

-- Hawaii's games this season have hit the over two times in seven opportunities (28.6%).
+- Hawaii's games this year have gone over the point total two times in seven opportunities (28.6%).

-- This season the Rainbow Warriors put up just 0.3 more points per game (29) than the Aggies surrender (28.7).
+- This season the Rainbow Warriors put up just 0.3 more points per game (29) than the Aggies give up (28.7).

-- Hawaii is 1-1 against the spread and 3-0 overall in games when it scores more than 28.7 points.
+- Hawaii is 1-2 against the spread and 3-1 overall when the team totals more than 445.7 yards.

-- When Hawaii churns out more than 445.7 yards, the team is 1-2 against the spread and 3-1 overall.

-- This season the Rainbow Warriors have turned the ball over 19 times, nine more than the Aggies' takeaways (10).
+- The Rainbow Warriors have turned the ball over 19 times this season, nine more turnovers than the Aggies have forced (10).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.